HyperviewHQ/hyperview_docs/documentation/product/settings/topics/alarm-policies.md

 ```

 3. Select the minimum alarm event severity that will trigger this policy.
+4. Select the event Categories the policy applies to.
+By default, it applies to all categories.
+If you include the Sensor Threshold category, you can keep **All Sensor Thresholds** selected, or clear it to choose specific thresholds from the **Sensor Thresholds** list — letting you target the policy to individual sensor thresholds.
-4. Select the combination of users, groups, and channels to receive notifications.
+5. Select the combination of users, groups, and channels to receive notifications.